 Nearly all developed algorithms only satisfy all-same validity.
-There are a few exceptions, e.g., correct-input validity [FG03], available if the initial values are from a finite domain, median validity [SW15, MW18, DGM+11] if the input values are orderable, or values inside the convex hull of all correct input values [VG13, MH13, MHVG15] if the input is multidimensional.
+There are a few exceptions, e.g., correct-input validity [FG03], available if the initial values are from a finite domain, or median validity [SW15] if the input values are orderable.

-Before the term byzantine was coined, the terms Albanian Generals or Chinese Generals were used in order to describe malicious behavior.
-When the involved researchers met people from these countries they moved - for obvious reasons - to the historic term byzantine [LSP82].
+Before the term by zantine was coined, the terms Albanian Generals or Chinese Generals were used in order to describe malicious behavior.
+When the involved researchers met people from these countries they moved - for obvious reasons - to the historic term by zantine [LSP82].

-Hat tip to Peter Robinson for noting how to improve Algorithm 17.9 to all-same validity.
 This chapter was written in collaboration with Barbara Keller.